DB-S3/Documentation/portfolio.md

   #### API gateway:
   I use an API gateway to refer all user requests to one singular access point to access all of the backend services.
 I decided to use ocelot a C# based api gateway this is due to me wanting to keep the languages used consistent and ocelot having support for kubernetes if i ever wanted to use that technology.
   #### Authentication:
   To authenticate user in the application i make use of Auth0.
-The user makes a call to auth0 and obtain a JWT token which can be used to access content safely on the backend.
+The user makes a call to auth0 to obtain a JWT token which can be used to access content safely on the backend.
   #### Database:
   For storing my data i use a SQL database the reason why i chose a SQL database instead of a noSQL database due to SQL databases having relations and multirow transactions.
 To access the database i'm using the ORM entity framework.
   #### User Experience: